ihor-kucheriavyi21/speech_recognition/README.md

 ## About

-- Web-based interactive application for learning the correct pronunciation of sounds using Spring technologies.
+- Web-based interactive application for learning the correct pronunciation of exercises using Spring technologies.
 - Application created using Java, Python, JavaScript.
 For User Interface I use Bootstrap, HTML/CSS, Thymeleaf.

 ## Installation